Skeletonxf/Skeletonxf.github.io/source/markdown/_multipleInheritance.md

 [Full code snippet](/code-snippets/pathfindingEntity.lua)

 Each ambiguity is handled by explicit logic in the `__index` function, with non ambiguous methods simply called as normal.
 When composition works instead though, it is probably a better solution in most cases.
+I couldn't use composition here because I needed to hand my object to the library that expects its methods at the top level and gives me the object back - at which point I need my methods on that level too.